jayyuuuu/Weater-app/README.md

 # Weather-app
-The weather app in which you just have to enter name of a city and it provides you the Date, temperature,  weather conditions, minimum and maximum temeprature, relative humidity, pressure, and wind speed of that perticular city....
+The weather app in which you just have to enter name of a city and it provides you the Date, temperature,  weather conditions, minimum and maximum temeprature, relative humidity, pressure, and wind speed of that perticular city.....

 watch the live preview here..